 - Egg and spinach

-The biggest reason these waffles are so versatile is that they freeze amazingly well.
-This recipe makes a really BIG batch of waffles, so you can store the leftovers in gallon-sized freezer bags for quick eats.
+The biggest reason these wheat waffles are so versatile is that they freeze amazingly well.
+I like to double the recipe so you can store the leftovers in gallon-sized freezer bags for quick eats.

-Rest assured, though: Best-Ever Whole Wheat Waffles will work in any type of waffle iron.
-Enjoy!
+Rest assured, though: Best-Ever Healthy Waffles will work in any type of waffle iron.

 - Plug in waffle iron to preheat.